disclose/diodb/README.md

 1. Choose the [legal terms](/terms) that best fit your vulnerabilty disclosure or bug bounty progam.
 2. Add the appropriate [disclose.io logo](/logos) to your public program brief.
-3. Submit a pull request to your program to the open-source disclose.io [programs list](/programs-list).
+3. Submit a pull request to your program to the open-source disclose.io [program list](/program-list).
 4. Let the world know you're joining the movement!
-Here are some examples of others who have.
+Here are some [examples of others who have](/program-list/program-list.csv).
 4. Contribute back!
 We're looking for lawyers, hackers, and experts to collaborate.
 Check our [issues log](/issues).

 ## License